michaeltelford/wgit/README.md

 end
 ```

-## Practical Database Example
+## Database Example

-This next example requires a configured database instance.
+The next example requires a configured database instance.
 Currently the only supported DBMS is MongoDB.
 See [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for a free (small) account or provide your own MongoDB instance.

 `Wgit::Database` provides a light wrapper of logic around the `mongo` gem allowing for simple database interactivity and object serialisation.
 Using Wgit you can index webpages, store them in a database and then search through all that's been indexed.
-The use of a database is entirely optional however and isn't required for crawling/indexing.
+The use of a database is entirely optional however and isn't required for crawling or URL parsing etc.

 The following versions of MongoDB are supported: